 Anatomy Lab Named in Honor of Former Professor

-Agenda | Posted on October 10, 2024
+Campus News | Posted on October 10, 2024

 Andrews University’s School of Rehabilitation Sciences and its physical therapy faculty have honored former biology and human anatomy professor John Banks by naming their anatomy lab after him.
 The School of Rehabilitation Sciences held a ceremony in his honor during Andrews University’s Alumni Homecoming Weekend on Friday, Sept.
 27, in the Physical Therapy Building, coinciding with the program’s 40-year anniversary.
 Banks was the first professor hired for the program and remained a prominent leader and educator of physical therapy courses for 28 years at Andrews.